 - Access to beaches, public swimming pools, and all naval clubs is prohibited through October 15, 2020.
 Schools are permitted to hold classes virtually only, and not in person.

 For updated information on the State of Calamity, please visit the Angolan government’s official website.
 Visit the local government Ministry of Health website for updated information on COVID-19 in Angola.

 Entry and Exit Requirements:

-- The Angolan Ministry of Interior announced on March 27 that all work, residence, and temporary visas were automatically extended until May 30.
+- The Angolan Ministry of Interior has extended the validity of all work, residence, and temporary visas through August 31, 2020.

 - Land borders remain closed for all but commercial transport, and the areas within the quarantine districts (Luanda Province and the municipality of Cazengo, in the Province of Cuanza Norte) are closed to overland personal travel or domestic passenger flights through August 9, 2020.

 - Anyone arriving in Angola must present proof of a negative RT-PCR COVID-19 test; passengers may take the test up to 72 hours prior to travel and may be given credit for those days toward the mandatory 14-day quarantine (see below).

 - The Angolan government has instituted mandatory quarantine for anyone entering the country, regardless of citizenship.
 The Government of Angola has set up multiple quarantine sites throughout the country, including two quarantine sites just outside of the capital city of Luanda.
 Upon arrival in Luanda, travelers may choose between staying at one of several government-approved hotel quarantine locations (at personal expense) or a government-run quarantine center.